Magalloway River

 The Magalloway River is a river in northwestern Maine and northern New Hampshire in the United States.
 It is a tributary of the Androscoggin River, which flows to the Kennebec River at Merrymeeting Bay in Maine, near the Atlantic Ocean.
 The total length of the river is 30 mi, or 48 mi if the distances across intervening lakes are included.

 The Magalloway River rises near the extreme northwestern corner of Maine, at the juncture of the West Branch and the Third East Branch of the Magalloway.
 The river flows south through logging country to 2.5 mi Parmachenee Lake, then descends for another 2.6 mi to the 15 mi Aziscohos Lake.
 Below the lake dam, the Magalloway turns west and descends 250 ft in 2 mi to the village of Wilsons Mills, Maine, before once again turning south, now along the New Hampshire–Maine border.
 The river ends where it joins the outlet of Umbagog Lake, forming the Androscoggin River.

 Tributaries of the Magalloway include the West Branch, the First, Second, and Third East Branches, the Little Magalloway River, and the Dead Diamond River.
-The Magalloway passes through the townships of Parmachenee, Lynchtown, Parkertown, Lincoln, and Magalloway Plantation in Maine, and the townships of Second College Grant and Wentworth Location in New Hampshire.
+The Magalloway passes through the townships of Parmachenee, Lynchtown, Parkertown, Lincoln, and Magalloway in Maine, and the townships of Second College Grant and Wentworth Location in New Hampshire.

 Its name is from some Native American language, meaning "large tail".